Rick Elice

-Rick Elice (born Eric Elice; November 17, 1956) is a writer and former stage actor.
+Rick Elice (born Eric S. Elice; November 17, 1956) is a writer and former stage actor.

 Life

 Elice was born in New York City, where he attended public elementary, junior high, and high schools.
 He was the salutatorian graduate of Francis Lewis High School in Queens, New York (class of 1973).
 He earned a BA from Cornell University, an MFA from the Yale Drama School, and in 1980-81 was a Teaching Fellow at Harvard.
 He is a charter member of the American Repertory Theater.
-From 1982–1999, Elice was copywriter, producer, creative director and eventually executive vice president of Serino Coyne, Inc., an entertainment advertising agency in New York.
-From 1999–2009, he served as creative consultant to Walt Disney Studios.
-He was in a relationship with British actor Roger Rees for 33 years, during which Rees voluntarily converted to Elice's Jewish faith.
+From 1982 to 1999, Elice was copywriter, producer, creative director and eventually executive vice president of Serino Coyne, Inc., an entertainment advertising agency in New York.
+From 1999 to 2009, he served as creative consultant to Walt Disney Studios.
+He was in a relationship with British actor Roger Rees for 33 years, during which Rees converted to Elice's Jewish faith.
 A couple beginning in 1982, they married in 2011 when it became legal to do so, and remained together until Rees' death from brain cancer on July 10, 2015.
 Elice's memoir of Rees' life and their much-admired partnership of more than thirty years, called Finding Roger: An Improbably Theatrical Love Story, is published by Kingswell.

 Work for the stage

 Elice with Marshall Brickman wrote the book for the Broadway musical Jersey Boys, which received a Tony Award nomination and a Drama Desk nomination for best book for a musical in 2006.
 With Roger Rees, he wrote the popular thriller Double Double, which has been translated into 16 languages.

-He wrote Leonardo’s Ring (London Fringe, 2003) and Dog and Pony (New York Stage and Film, 2003).
+He wrote Leonardo's Ring (London Fringe, 2003) and Dog and Pony (New York Stage and Film, 2003).
 Elice was creative director at Serino Coyne, Inc. (1982–2000), where he produced advertising campaigns for more than 300 Broadway shows including A Chorus Line and The Lion King.
-He was a creative consultant for Walt Disney Studios from 1999–2009.
+He was a creative consultant for Walt Disney Studios from 1999 to 2009.

 In 2008, he co-wrote Turn of the Century with Marshall Brickman.
 The show was directed by Tommy Tune and premiered at The Goodman Theatre in Chicago in September 2008.